jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 The rows of $L$ are called __contrast codes__.
 But where do they come from?
 Well, I picked $\begin{pmatrix}1 & {-1}\end{pmatrix}$ for the first row because I wanted to restrict the null model to $(1)b_1 + (-1)b_2 = 0$, and I picked whatever second row would make $L$ invertible.

 Since the rows of $L$ are orthogonal, we can interpret the confidence interval of $c_1$ as the confidence interval of the difference between the mean outcome in the control group and the mean outcome in the treatment group, which is exactly what we care about.
-(If the rows were not orthogonal the difference would get spread out across $c_1$ and $c_2$.)
+(If the rows were not orthogonal the difference would get spread out across $c_1$ and $c_2$.
+Equivalently, the confidence intervals for $c_1$ and $c_2$ would not be independent.)

 Additionally, since $L$ is invertible there is a 1-1 mapping between the transformed model and the original model: